How to Start a Telemedicine Business or Program in Canada? | A Roadmap

 It simply enables you to understand your potential customers and competitors.

-For that reason, we do comprehensive market research that minimizes your investment risk which includes,
+Hence, we do comprehensive market research that minimizes your investment risk which includes,

 - Identifying your potential customers